 IF YOU ARE IN IMMEDIATE DANGER, THEN CALL 911 (If you are on a cell phone, dial 510-642-3333)

 Go to a safe place.
 This is not the time to be alone.
 At the very least, you need emotional support.
-If is is late and there is no one to go to, then call someone you can talk to, no matter how late it is.
+If it is late and there is no one to go to, then call someone you can talk to, no matter how late it is.
 (See places where you can get help )

 Get medical attention.
 As soon as possible, go to a hospital or the Urgent Care center at Tang to be examined and treated for any injuries.
-If you decide to report, physical specimens collected soon after the rape will be valuable evidence.
+Physical specimens collected soon after the sexual assault can be valuable evidence.
 (Avoid showering.
 If you change your clothes, put them in a paper bag).
-The Tang Center is not an "forensic evidence collection" site, so if you do want to file charges, you will have to go to Highland Hospital, which is designated as the "forensic evidence collection" site for sexual assaults that occur in the Berkeley/Oakland area.
+The Tang Center is not an "forensic evidence collection" site.
+Highland Hospital is designated as the "forensic evidence collection" site for sexual assaults that occur in the Berkeley/Oakland area.
 UCPD can help with transport to the hospital.

 If the alleged assailant is a member of the campus community, consider whether you want to file a complaint with the campus.
 Each person must decide for themselves, based on their own circumstances, whether to report to the authorities.
 Confidential resources like Social Services, Ombuds for Students and Post-Doctoral Appointees, CARE Services for staff are available to help you consider the your options for your next steps.